MrDoItRight/cybersecurity-attack-analysis/README.md

 ## How to Use This Repository 📁

-You can download the full project file (`your_project_name.pbix`) from this repository to explore the data model, DAX measures, and report design in Power BI Desktop.
+You can download the full project file (`Cybersecurity_Attack_Analysis.pbix`) from this repository to explore the data model, DAX measures, and report design in Power BI Desktop.